Heckler & Koch Fined $4.2 Million Over Assault Rifle Sales In Mexico

 A German court says gunmaker Heckler & Koch skirted the law when it exported thousands of military-grade assault rifles to Mexican states struggling to cope with violent drug cartels, hitting the large company with a fine of 3.7 million euros ($4.2 million).

-As part of the ruling, two former H&K employees were hit with suspended prison sentences of 17 and 22 months.
-Prosecutors had initially put five former employees on trial, and they sought prison sentences for three of them.
+As part of the ruling, two former H&K employees were given suspended prison sentences of 17 and 22 months.
+Prosecutors had initially put five former employees on trial and sought prison sentences for three of them.

 A Stuttgart court ruled that Heckler & Koch broke Germany's War Weapons Control Act by sending more than 4,000 G36 assault rifles, ammunition and other weapons to a central government buyer in Mexico — where they were then distributed to areas seen as being at high risk for violence and human rights violations.